LucidtechAI/cradl-docs/use-cases/invoice_model.md

 - Go to **Models > YourModel > Training > New training** and choose the data bundle you created in the previous step.

 Congratulations!
 Your model will now be tailored to your data.
-You will be notified when your model is done training and ready to use.
+You will be notified when your model is trained and ready to use.